Skip to content

 The company behind the system since the beginning is Con Edison, which is why it is also known as ConEd in New York.

 This has everything to do with New York's heating system.
-Read more here.
+The steam pipes and vents you see in NYC are part of the infrastructure of this system.

 Did you find this article useful?
 Let me know!